davidecaria/trustify_demo/README.md

 ### 2.5.
 Proof of concept of our design

 In this section, we analyze the synchronization and Passkey recovery mechanisms using a detailed example that describes the entire process.
-During the synchronization phase all the components are involved and the potential of the architecture is exposed.
+During the synchronization phase, all the components are involved and the potential of the architecture is exposed.
 We imagined a straightforward scenario where a user needs to authenticate with a service that requires a Passkey, but the selected device hasn't been provisioned with the key for access.

 **Notation:**